-When it comes to making a choice on whether the include that bright green edge on the cucumber slices, a lot depends on how recently the cucumbers were harvested and the variety of cucumber you choose.
+When it comes to choosing whether the include that bright green edge on the cucumber slices, a lot depends on how recently the cucumbers were harvested and the variety of cucumbers you choose.

-The peels on English cucumbers are usually very light tasting and delicious.
-When I use the that variety of cucumber I always leave the peel on.
+The peels on English cucumbers are usually very light-tasting and delicious.
+When I use that variety of cucumber I always leave the peel on.

 One of the easiest ways to get cucumbers sliced quickly and evenly is with this handy cabbage shredder.
 Honestly, it's good for so much more than just cabbage.
 I love how it works with cucumbers and onions in this recipe.
 Just be sure to use a protective glove so you don't take any risks as your hand gets closer to the blades.

-This recipe for Refrigerator Pickles was inspired from one shared by my Aunt Susie.
+This recipe for Refrigerator Pickles was inspired by one shared by my Aunt Susie.
 She gave it to me in 2001 during a summertime visit to Boise.
 She lived in eastern Washington and loved how fast this side dish could come together with fresh cucumbers from the garden.
 It's the perfect way to use a big supply of cucumbers any time.
-Thank you Aunt Susie!
+Thank you, Aunt Susie!